7 Inspiring Thai Restaurants in KL & PJ Where Flavours Speak

 Operation Hours: 11AM–3PM, 5PM–10PM daily

-Order the: Red Tom Yum Soup with Seafood, Fried Tilapia with Thai Herbs, Somtam with Salted Egg, Stir fried Shrimp with Petai (very spicy!)
+Order the: Red Tom Yum Soup with Seafood, Fried Tilapia with Thai Herbs, Somtam with Salted Egg, Stir Fried Shrimp with Petai.

 Address: 23 Jalan 2/115a, off Jalan Kuchai Lama, Taman Pagar Ruyong, 58200 Kuala Lumpur (Maps)